iribelousova/PythonConnectorEuromod/docs/autoapi/euromod/core/index.rst

       :type data: :class:`pandas.DataFrame`
       :param dataset_id: ID of the dataset.
       :type dataset_id: :obj:`str`
-      :param constantsToOverwrite: A :obj:`list` of constants to overwrite.
-Note that the key is a tuple for which the first element is the name of the constant and the second string the groupnumber
+      :param constantsToOverwrite: A :obj:`dict` with constants to overwrite.
+Note that the key is a tuple of two strings, for which the first element is the name of the constant and the second is the groupnumber.
+                                   Note that the values must be defined as strings.
                                    Default is :obj:`None`.
       :type constantsToOverwrite: :obj:`dict` [ :obj:`tuple` [ :obj:`str`, :obj:`str` ], :obj:`str` ], optional
       :param verbose: If True then information on the output will be printed.
 Default is :obj:`True`.
       :type verbose: :obj:`bool`, optional
-      :param outputpath: When an output path is provided, there will be anoutput file generated.
+      :param outputpath: When the output path is provided, there will be anoutput file generated.
 Default is "".
       :type outputpath: :obj:`str`, optional
-      :param addons: :obj:`list` of addons to be integrated in the spine, where the first element of the tuple is the name of the Addon and the second element is the name of the system in the Addon to be integrated.
+      :param addons: List of tuples with addons to be integrated in the spine.
+The first element of the tuple is the name of the addon and the second element is the name of the system in the Addon to be integrated.
 Default is [].
       :type addons: :obj:`list` [ :obj:`tuple` [ :obj:`str`, :obj:`str` ]], optional
-      :param switches: :obj:`list` of Extensions to be switched on or of.
-The first element of the tuple is the short name of the Addon.
+      :param switches: List of tuples with extensions to be switched on or of.
+The first element of the tuple is the short name of the extension.
                        The second element is a boolean Default is [].
       :type switches: :obj:`list` [ :obj:`tuple` [ :obj:`str`, :obj:`bool` ]], optional
       :param nowarnings: If True, the warning messages resulting from the simulations will be suppressed.
 Default is :obj:`False`.
       :type nowarnings: :obj:`bool`, optional
-      :param euro: If True then the monetary variables in the output will be converted to euro.
+      :param euro: If True, the monetary variables will be converted to euro for the simulation.
 Default value is :obj:`False`.
       :type euro: :obj:`bool`, optional
-      :param public_compoments_only: If True then the the model will be on with only the public compoments.
+      :param public_compoments_only: If True, the the model will be on with only the public compoments.
 Default value is :obj:`False`.
       :type public_compoments_only: :obj:`bool`, optional

       :raises Exception: Exception when simulation does not finish succesfully, i.e. without errors.

       :returns: A class containing simulation output and error messages.
-      :rtype: core.Simulation
+      :rtype: Simulation

       .. rubric:: Example